5 min read

 Estimates on the final death toll do vary but some estimates have the long-term death toll placed at a shocking 16,000 people.

-Though Union Carbide India still dispute the causes of the disaster, it has been argued by the Indian government and local activists that extremely poor maintenance and poor management were to blame.
+Though Union Carbide India still disputes the causes of the disaster, it has been argued by the Indian government and local activists that extremely poor maintenance and poor management were to blame.
 With safety systems offline, many gas scrubbers offline, a pipe cleaning system offline, and many valves and lines in very poor condition it seems clear that criminally negligent maintenance of plant and equipment played a part; if not; was totally responsible for the disaster.

 Bet you weren’t expecting to see this in here.